yudaprama/agenticSeek/README.md

 - speak -> Enables voice output (True) or not (False).

 - listen -> listen to voice input (True) or not (False).

-- work_dir -> Folder the AI will have access to. eg: /Users/user/Documents/.

 - jarvis_personality -> Uses a JARVIS-like personality (True) or not (False).
 This simply change the prompt file.